shashwat2811/M2-EmbSys/Project/1_Requirements/README.md

 # **Requirements**
 ## **Introduction**
-This project aims to add on features like GPS tracking and centralised locking system to make bicycles smarter and setup a reliable renting system.
+This project aims to add on features like distance sensors and centralised locking system to make bicycles smarter and setup a reliable renting system.
 This re-designed bicycle infrasturcture is aimed towards making it user-friendly and cost-effective.
 The work in this project is driven towards deployment of sensors on bicycle and parking station.

 ## **Features**
+- Installed with ultrasonic sensor to measure distance and alert the rider of any object/vehicle in close proximity of the bicycle.
+- Parking stations installed with solenoid locks.
 - Locking and unlocking system with RFID (RFID can be used in smaller areas such as university campus where all staff and student possesses their ID cards but for larger areas such as public transport fingerprint reader would be more efficient and user-friendly).
 - Location tracking using GPS.
 - Connection with central server to collect informations like distance travelled, location, time of locking and unlocking the bicycle etc.